 The RRSA stands for Rights Respecting School Award and it helps schools become aware of children’s rights and teach them how to practise them.
 The award is not just about all the children (rights holders) it is also important for adults (duty bearers) too.
 Adults and children work together to create a better environment so that children can feel safe, respected and enjoy life.
 Together there are three levels of the Rights Respecting Award (RRSA): Bronze, Silver and Gold.

-Here at FLPA we are now working towards our Gold award.
+Here at FLPA we have been awarded our Gold award.

 Why is FLPA doing this award?